Healthcare scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 You will also need highly developed coordination skills, good manual dexterity and hand-eye coordination.

-Competition for entry on to the STP is keen.
-Laboratory experience and an insight into the workings of a hospital laboratory are important, so arrange a visit to a local hospital laboratory before applying.
+Entry on to the STP is competitive and there are many more applicants than places.
+To improve your chances, try and get an insight into the workings of a hospital laboratory by arranging a visit to a local hospital before you apply.

-Related experience is particularly helpful; investigate the possibility of short-term laboratory work experience within life sciences or pathology.
-It is worthwhile making speculative approaches to laboratories.
+You could also try and find short-term laboratory work experience in life sciences or pathology.
 Contact the consultant or principal clinical scientist in life sciences or pathology in your local NHS Trust hospital.

-The private sector employs some H&I healthcare scientists, for example within independent hospitals or for the Anthony Nolan charity.
+There are opportunities in the private sector, for example within independent hospitals or for the Anthony Nolan charity.

-There are opportunities to be employed within university departments and departments attached to teaching hospitals.
+Research opportunities are available at universities and departments attached to teaching hospitals.